 - Next, you will have to select the recipient’s bank,

-- On the next page on your phone screen, you will have to confirm the name of the recipient, if it is the account name you intend transferring money to.
+- On the next page on your phone screen, you will have to confirm the name of the recipient, if it is the account name you intend to transfer money to.

 - Finally, you will have to enter your transfer PIN to complete the transaction.

-Please ensure that you are sending the USSD code from the mobile number that is linked to you Polaris Bank Account.
+Please ensure that you are sending the USSD code from the mobile number that is linked to your Polaris Bank Account.